PRIVATE ARTHUR WILLIAM SINGLETON – SERVICE NUMBER 301

 Finally declared unfit for further service he was shipped home in August 1917, where he received a hero’s welcome.
 His newborn nephew was named Arthur in his honour and there was a community party to welcome him home.
 Sadly, Arthur had to confront the loss of his mother; who had been the very heart of the Singleton family.

 The first real hint of trouble came when Arthur did not receive his Military Medal.
 Enquiries were made on his behalf, but no record could be found of such an award. ( Recently I managed to sort out the confusion surrounding the medal, at least to some extent.
 The Mystery of the Lone Pine Medal. ) Not surprisingly, he was utterly humiliated.
 He had married soon after returning home and the couple had two little girls.
 However, by 1920 he was just not coping.
-Tortured by memories of his friends who had died at Gallipoli his mental health deteriorated.
+Tortured by memories of his friends who had died at Gallipoli, his mental health deteriorated.
 Despite being raised in a strict Methodist family, he began to drink.
 His wife turned to other men and eventually left home.
-The children were placed in an orphanage….. much against their sick father’s will.
+The children were placed in an orphanage….. much against their sick father’s wishes.

 In 1926 Arthur turned up on his widowed sister’s doorstep, homeless and unemployed.
 His behaviour became so irrational that a few weeks later the police were called.
 While in the local lock-up Arthur tried to strangle his elderly father, believing him to be an enemy soldier.
-He was committed to Tasmania’s mental asylum on many occasions, with a diagnosis of shellshock and delusional insanity.
+He was committed to Tasmania’s mental asylum at New Norfolk on many occasions, with a diagnosis of shellshock and delusional insanity.
 From 1936 until his death in 1966 he did not leave (apart from brief periods of freedom when he absconded!)
 During those long years he would march phantom squadrons of men around the airing yard, and speak of hearing the voices of his dead mates at Gallipoli.
 It was dementia that would finally release him from torment.
 At one point he told staff that he had two little girls who visited him sometimes.
-In reality, Winifred had died years earlier (aged 19) and Emily had grown up believing that her father was dead.
+In reality, Winifred had died years earlier and Emily had grown up believing her father was dead.

 The nephew (my father ) named for a war hero would never be referred to as Arthur.
 The shame of mental illness was so great for the Singleton family that the boy was registered in a new school (ironically on Remembrance Day 1927) by the name Robin.